Kyle XY: Ratings

-Kyle XY was ABC Family channel's highest-rated original series from June 2006 to July 2008.
-The show lost its reign when the series premiere of The Secret Life of the American Teenager brought in 2.8 million viewers.
-According to the same press release, Kyle XY received a household rating of 2.1 and reached 2.6 million viewers.
-The repeat showing of the first episode on sister broadcast network ABC had more than 5.2 million viewers.
-Several news sources said low ratings is one of the reasons for the series' cancellation.

-The third-season premiere (in a new time slot, with high-viewership lead-in The Secret Life of the American Teenager) was 1.5 million total viewers, down 33 percent from the Season 2 opener, and most ABC Family shows significantly outperformed the show.
+Kyle XY was ABC Family channel's highest-rated original series from June 2006 to July 2008; this position was eclipsed by the series premiere of The Secret Life of the American Teenager, which brought in 2.8 million viewers.
+The third-season premiere was 1.5 million total viewers, down 33 percent from the second-season opener, and most ABC Family shows significantly outperformed the show.
 The second episode slid to 1.426 million viewers.